Exploring the Constraints on Artificial General Intelligence: A Game-Theoretic No-Go Theorem: The setup and results

+\textit{Superhuman Machine}: I begin by assuming that \textbf{AMS}, \textbf{SU}, and \textbf{R} hold, but \textbf{SHM} does not.
+This is the easiest case, as there is no restriction on the behavior of the machine under these assumptions.
+Thus, these three assumptions are consistent.

-Assume that FoM and Rationality hold but Access does not hold.
-In that case, H would best-respond to some belief about AI*'s strategy.
-There would be no guarantee that H's belief will be correct.
-Thus, H would not necessarily be able to outperform H. This implies that AI* \textit{may} be superhuman.
+\textit{Access to Machine's Strategy}: Assuming that \textbf{SU} and \textbf{R} hold but \textbf{AMS} does not hold, $H$ would best-respond to some belief about $M^*$'s strategy.
+However, there would be no guarantee that $H$'s belief is correct, which means $H$ would not necessarily be able to outperform $M^*$.
+This implies that $M^*$ \textit{may} be superhuman.
+Therefore, \textbf{SU}, \textbf{R}, and \textbf{SHM} are consistent.